RootstockCollective/collective-rewards-sc/specs/CONTRACTS.md

 This contract is in charge of:
 - allocating Backers votes to Builder gauges.
 Backers can allocate to one Builder or multiple Builders at the same time.
 - managing the distributution of the rewards across the Builder gauges
-- allow the Backers to claim all of the rewards in a single transaction.
+- allowing Backers to claim all of the rewards in a single transaction.

 In the initial implementation, the BackersManager was an independent contract.
 To reduce the gas cost and still keep responsibilities separated we decided to implement a separation of concerns through inheritance.
 Please have a look at the class diagram to check the inheritance chain.